 Italy Destination Guide

-Just a short trip north of Florence, the romantic river city of Venice entices visitors with its stunning cityscape.
+Just a short trip north of Florence you'll find the romantic river city of Venice.
 Situated on 118 islands linked by a series of bridges and canals, Venice is known the world over as 'The Floating City'.

-Some of the most beautiful vistas in Italy abound in the Siclian towns of Palmero, Messina and Catania, which maintain a distinct way of life separate from the hustle and bustle of the mainland.
+Some of the most beautiful vistas in Italy abound in the Sicilian towns of Palmero, Messina and Catania, which maintain a distinct way of life separate from the hustle and bustle of the mainland.

 Italy tours traditionally traverse the country's unique geography and you haven't seen all of Italy until you make a trip to the Alps, situated along the country's border with France and Switzerland.
 A ski pass at Cervinia even allows you to ski across the border for a hot chocolate in Zermatt, Switzerland!

 As the birthplace of the Armani, Fendi, Gucci, Prada, and Dolce and Gabbana labels, Italy is synonymous with high fashion.
 Much of the best shopping can be found in oh-so-classy Milan but also in small towns will you find designer and sometimes outlet stores.

 Of course, an Italy travel guide isn't complete without mentioning the mouthwatering Italian food.
 If you have a vice for pizza or pasta, then where better to dine than its motherland?
 Some notable foodie destinations in Italy include Naples for pizza, the Abruzzo region for pasta and Florence for gelato.